geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Its slumbering fury wake and rage anew.

 Westward her course the bold adventurer bends,
-And now the mountain's loftiest peak ascends ; Beneath, unseen, the dread volcano glows,
+And now the mountain's loftiest peak ascends;
+Beneath, unseen, the dread volcano glows,
-Yet o'er the crest the smoky volumes rose ;
+Yet o'er the crest the smoky volumes rose;
 She hears the louder roar, and sees with dread
 The flaming masses rise above her head,
 And sand and ashes scatter'd all around, 200